joecgithub/hello-world/docs/Stark_Developer_Reference/Stark_Development_Process.md

 -   Start with the JIRA number.
 -   Write a meaningful comment describing your change.
--   Once you commit your code, the JIRA will be automatically transitioned to "In Progress."
+-   Once you commit your code, the JIRA will be automatically transitioned to "In Progress"